Exploring the Dolomites: Landscape, History, Ecology, and Literature in Northern Italy

 - Core Education - Arts & Letters and Global Perspectives

 - German and Scandinavian Studies

-- Romance Languages (Italian and French)
+- Romance Languages (Italian, French, and Spanish)

 - Environmental Studies and Environmental Science under Area 4 Environmental Issues course requirement and as an option for the ENVS minor.

 - International Studies as Block B (Professional Concentration) if a student’s concentration is Environmental Issues.
 Block C (Geographic Focus) if a student’s concentration is Europe.
 Credits can also fulfill specific language goals for INTL students.